 Conditioning is highly recommended for everyone.
 We recommend walking as often as possible with 25-30 pounds in your backpack.
 Use the boots you will be hiking in.
 A couple weeks before your trip, add weight until your pack weighs 40-45 pounds.
 You can alternate this with the Stairmaster or bike riding.
 The better condition you are in, the more you will enjoy your backpacking trip.

-The Caribou Migration Backpack takes us through the eastern Brooks Range in the Arctic National Wildlife Refuge, where we will cross the Continental Divide to the “north slope” of Alaska.
-This is big wilderness: the nearest road is 100 miles away.
-This trip occurs in the stretched-out days leading up to the summer solstice, a season rich in wildflowers, wildlife, and endless sunlight.
+The route of the Caribou Migration Backpack takes us through the eastern Brooks Range in the Arctic National Wildlife Refuge, where we will cross the Continental Divide to the North Slope of Alaska.
+This is big wilderness; the nearest road is 100 miles away.
+We will be hiking in the stretched-out days leading up to the summer solstice, a season rich in wildflowers, wildlife, and endless sunlight.
 Explore the best of the Arctic with this unique backpacking adventure.

 This trip combines with our Kongakut to Coast Rafting.
 Discounts apply for joining both trips.

 This is a relaxed 30-mile route that starts at the edge of tree line and concludes on the tundra of the Kongakut River valley.
 We’ll work our way from the starting point westward through mountain passes used by migrating caribou.
 We’ll be in broad valleys most of the way, each ringed by outcroppings and knolls that roll up to craggy peaks.
 The mountains are colorfully striated limestone, and many of them offer easy ridge-walking to the peaks.
 This is alpine country with vast vistas in which to see wildlife, a sky full of colorful clouds, and the streaming midnight sun.